PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Preliminaries

 \myparagraph{Parallel Primitives} \algname{par-filter}($A$, $f$) takes as input a sequence of elements $A$ and a predicate $f$, and returns all elements $a\in A$ such that $f(a)$ is true. \algname{par-argmin}($A$, $f$) takes as input a sequence of elements $A$ and a function $f : A \to R$, and returns the element $a\in A$ that has the minimum $f(a)$. \algname{par-sum}($A$) takes as input a sequence of numbers $A$, and returns the sum of the numbers in $A$. \algname{par-filter}, \algname{par-argmin}, and \algname{par-sum} all take $O(n)$ work and $O(\log n)$ span. \algname{par-select}($A$, $k$) takes as input a sequence of elements $A$ and an integer $0 < k \leq |A|$, and returns the $k^\text{th}$ largest element in $A$.
 It takes $O(n)$ work and $O(\log n \log\log n)$ span~\cite{JaJa92}.
 We use the implementations of these primitives from ParlayLib~\cite{Blelloch20}.

 A \defn{union-find} data structure maintains the set membership of elements and allows the sets to merge.
-Initially, each element is in its own singleton set.
+Initially, each element is in its own set.
 A \algname{union}($a,b$) operation merges the sets containing $a$ and $b$ into the same set.
 A \algname{find}($a$) operation returns the membership of element $a$.
-We use a concurrent union-find data structure~\cite{Jayanti21}, which supports unions and finds operations in parallel.
-Performing $m$ unions on a union-find data structure with $n$ elements takes $O(m( \log(\frac{n}{m}+1) + \alpha(n,n)))$ work and $O(\log n)$ span ($\alpha$ denotes the inverse Ackermann function)~\cite{Jayanti21}.
+We use a concurrent union-find data structure~\cite{Jayanti21}, which supports operations in parallel.
+Performing $m$ unions on a set of $n$ elements takes $O(m( \log(\frac{n}{m}+1) + \alpha(n,n)))$ work and $O(\log n)$ span ($\alpha$ denotes the inverse Ackermann function).